AfricanLeo/Know-Thy-Customer/README.md

 ![](/images/m2-3D.png)
 ![](/images/m3-3D.png)

-The clusters in the second and third analysis seem to both hint to the existance of three distinct groups in the dataset.
-This fact instills confidence that their probably are 3 types of clients in the dataset.

-There is one difference between the second and third methods, and that seems to be the size of the clusters.
-While method 2 produces more uneven sized groups, method 3 produces more equal sized cohorts.

-From a theoretical perspective, method 3 would be the better approach, however, this is not might not be the case when we look at the actual clients.
+Comparing the clusters from each of the three methods, it seems that theoretically speaking, the RFM analysis yielded the best results.
+The clusters seems tighter and more evenly sized.

+## Conclusion##

-This takes us back to a very important point.
-Clustering on it's own can be an exceptionally valuable tool but its true power willl come to light if it is coupled with extensive domain knowledge of the company and its products and   insights into the market.
+Clustering on it's own can be an exceptionally valuable tool but its true power will be shown when it is coupled with extensive domain knowledge of the company and its products and insights, knowledge and understanding of the market, the company and its products.

 ## Shout-outs and References

 This project was inspired by a notebook from a [Udemy courses](https://www.udemy.com) by respected [Prof Ryan Ahmed Ph.D, MBA](https://www.udemy.com/user/ryan-ahmed/) on clustering.